This Time,

 • Rallying people to speak up and let their views be known

-We’re a private charitable foundation that proudly carries the name of Joseph E. Atkinson.
+The hopeful, creative and collective pursuit of a good life for everyone is what Joseph Atkinson described as a “good fight”.
 He was the editor, and later, publisher and owner of the Toronto Star from 1899 to 1948.

 Joseph and his wife Elmina Elliott were principled journalists, political activists, civic leaders, and life-long partners in the fight for justice.
 They were also faithful philanthropists.
 They established the Atkinson Foundation in 1942 to do this work when they no longer could.